opengisch/QField-docs/documentation/get-started/tutorials/tips-tricks-qfc.en.md

 | **Expression Errors** | Layer ID used in expression | Update expressions to use `'Layer Name'` instead of `'Layer_ID_123'`. |
 | **Duplicate Keys** | Using default 1, 2, 3 IDs | Implement `uuid()` or `epoch(now())` for unique identification.

-## Download attachments on demand
+## Download attachments only on demand

 In the QFieldCloud settings you can set your attachments to be only downloaded on demand.
 This is particularly useful when you work with an abundance of photos and do not need all your attachments at once.

-!!!
-Note

-    You need to be online to download the attachments on demand.
-    If you work offline, it will only show a blank screen.

 !!!
 Workflow